Solmath/un-coded/README.md

 Token Artifact — Code
 Flash
 When Hotfix enters the battlefield, remove a bug counter from target Code token.
-At the beginning of your next upkeep, put two bug counters on Hotfix.
+At the beginning of your next end step, put two bug counters on Hotfix.
 *"Quick patch before the weekend!"*

 ## Spells/Enchantments